 Founded in 2009, San Francisco startup Simplilearn has taken in $31 million in funding to become one of the world’s leading certification training providers.
 Over 1,000,000 professionals have taken one of the 400 courses they have on offer, and they work with some of the world’s biggest corporations – names like Visa, Amazon, Salesforce, Microsoft, and the list goes on – to develop corporate training programs.
 This helps ensure that the person sitting across the table looking at your resume knows that the brand “Simplilearn” means something.
 The company offers certain tracks that you can take which they call “Masters Programs” as seen below:

 You need to bear in mind that this leads to a certificate.
 In other words, you’re not on par with the hiring manager sitting across from you who spent six-figures on an actual Master’s degree from an actual university.
 Still, you’re going to be much better off having put in the time to actually learn new skills.
-If you don’t want to take the entire “Masters Program,” just take select courses instead – like the Machine Learning Certification Course – which is currently being offered at a discount of 40%.
+If you don’t want to take the entire “Masters Program,” just take select courses instead – like the Machine Learning Certification Course.

 Founded in 2010, San Francisco startup Udemy takes the cake when it comes to the number of courses on offer, a number that exceeds 100,000.
 For those of you whose native language isn’t English, they offer those courses in more than 50 languages.
 Building such a monstrous training platform isn’t cheap, and the firm has taken in around $173 million in funding so far.
 Join the more than 30 million students who have enrolled in more than 190 million courses and you certainly don’t need to worry about brand recognition given how many alumni they have who will no doubt be supportive of other people who attach themselves to the Udemy brand.
 Some of Udemy’s top machine learning courses are being offered to new students at discounts of up to 90%:

 You may want to check them out “while supplies last” and all that.